 Nevada law allows you to shorten the word “company” in your LLC name to “co.” if you like.

-Second, your name needs to be unique.
+Second, your name needs to be distinguishable from the names of other companies doing business in the state.
 Check the Nevada Secretary of State’s website to make sure that your LLC’s name isn’t already taken.
 Your name won't work if it looks too much like the name of an existing company.
+In that case, you'll probably have to add words to your LLC's name.

-Third, your business name can’t have certain words.
+Nevada LLC law also restricts you from using certain words in your LLC's name.
 Those words relate to certain kinds of businesses.
 To use these, you need permission from the Nevada board that regulates that business.

 For instance, you can’t name a company “Nevada Accounting LLC” if you’re not an accountant.
 Even if you are, you still need permission from the Nevada Board of Accountancy to get this company name.
 This naming rule applies to almost every regulated/licensed business in Nevada.